Southend (Cantyre) Lifeboat Station: History

 Southend (Cantyre) Lifeboat Station was closed in 1930.
 The original comment "where wrecks occasionally take place." proved more than true.
-Very few services were carried out by the Southend (Cantyre) lifeboat, launching just 14 times and rescuing 4 people, in 61 years on service.
-Archibald Mathieson, Coxswain, William Gilchrist, Second Coxswain, and William Galbraith, Bowman, each received a Certificate of Service and a Pension, on closure of the station.
+Very few services were carried out by the Southend (Cantyre) lifeboat, launching just 14 times in 61 years on service, rescuing 4 people.
+Archibald Mathieson, Coxswain, William Gilchrist, Second Coxswain, and William Galbraith, Bowman, each received a Certificate of Service and a pension, on the closure of the station.

 The original boathouse still stands, and is currently a holiday let.
 The 1904 boathouse was demolished, and a new structure has been built on the original base.

 The lifeboat on station at the time of closure, John R. Ker (ON 529), was sold from service in 1930, and last reported on the River Ouse in York in 1975.